tTrmc/dotz/README.md

 4. Push to the branch: `git push origin feature/YourFeature`.
 5. Open a Pull Request.

-Please ensure your code follows [PEP 8](https://peps.python.org/pep-0008/)
+Please ensure your code follows [PEP 8](https://peps.python.org/pep-0008/) and includes relevant tests.

+---

+## License

+This project is distributed under the **GPL-3.0-or-later** license.
+See the [LICENSE](LICENSE) file for details.

+---